Beverly Marsh: Controversy

-The scene in the novel where preteen Beverly has sex with the rest of the members of The Losers Club in the sewers of Derry after defeating Pennywise for the first time has become one of the more controversial events in the novel.
+The scene in the novel where the 11-year-old Beverly prostitutes herself to the little boys of The Losers Club in the sewers of Derry after defeating Pennywise for the first time has become one of the more controversial events in the novel.
 The scene was omitted from Andy Muschietti's film series as well as the 1990 miniseries.
 The scene was reportedly meant to take place in Cary Joji Fukunaga's original screenplay, but was removed once Muschietti became involved.
-O'Toole has admitted to disliking the removal of the Losers' orgy scene in the miniseries: "This was their greatest attachment to one another – she thought they were all going to die, and this was a gift she was giving to each one of them, and I thought it was the most beautiful, generous love-filled gift, and it tied them all together in such an amazing way."
+O'Toole has admitted to disliking the removal of The Loser Club members-only orgy scene in the miniseries: "This was their greatest attachment to one another – she thought they were all going to die, and this was a gift she was giving to each one of them, and I thought it was the most beautiful, generous love-filled gift, and it tied them all together in such an amazing way."